All-New Tesla Roadster: Everything We Know - Price, Range, Specs & More

 Powertrain, Battery & Interior

-The new Roadster will use three electric motors – one in the front and two in the back – giving it through-the-road all-wheel drive.
+The new Roadster will use three electric motors – one in the front and two in the back – giving it all-wheel-drive capability.

 Gallery: Tesla Roadster LIVE